Ghanakanta Bora: Early life

 Shri Bora was born in 1950 in Majuli.
-At the age of four, Shri Borah was brought to the Kamalabari Sattra in Majuli as a sattra inmate.
+At the age of four, Shri Bora was brought to the Kamalabari Sattra in Majuli as a sattra inmate.
 At the age of six, the child Ghanakanta started receiving training in Sattriya dance and music from the great exponent of the Vaishnavite tradition, Late Maniram Dutta Muktiyar Barbayan.
 Another renowned exponent of the tradition, Shri Raseswar Saikia Barbayan, taught him Natya (art of dancing), Bayan (art of playing Khul/Mridanga) and Ojapali (dance style).
 Shri Ghanakanta completed his training with distinction at an early age and was elevated as Barbayan (one of the principal artists in the sattra) at a young age.

 Career

 His career began at the Sattra itself when he was selected as an "Adhyapak" (Guru) to coach and train the young pupils in the sattra.
 When the Kamalabari Sattra was being shifted due to frequent flooding of the Brahmaputra River, Shri Raseswar Saikia Barbayan brought him along to Guwahati to showcase his emerging talent.

 In 1971 he was appointed as the teacher of Sattriya dance at the Bishnupur Kala Kendra in Shillong.
 In 1974 he was appointed as a teacher of Sattriya Dance and Bhaona in Sanakardeva Cultural Institute in New Delhi which was established with the efforts of Late President Fakhruddin Ali Ahmed and Late Jogendra Nath Saikia, then Member of Parliament.
 He returned to Guwahati in 1975 and joined as a teacher of Sattriya dance when the Sangeet Sattra was established in Guwahati.

 In 1980 Shri Bora joined the State Music College, Assam as a teacher of Sattriya Dance and currently is settled in Guwahati.
 In 1987, he started his own institute called Sattriya Kala Kendra to impart training on Sattriya.
 The school has produced a group of young and talented performing artists from all over the world.
 Shri Bora has also established over 25 schools for training on Sattriya all over Assam.

 Shri Bora has also performed extensively on various musical platforms, and festivals throughout the country.
 Shri Bora recently performed Sattriya Dance and played the Khol in 'Bharat Mahatsova' held in South East Asia, including Malaysia, Indonesia and Australia.
 He has collaborated with the Spic Macay for the past 6–7 years.
 Shri Ghanakanta Bora has also authored two books on Sattriya Dance: (i) Mati Akhora and (ii) Khol Sikhsa.